 PRINCIPAL INVESTIGATOR (PI)

-The person responsible for overseeing all aspects of a clinical trial at an ANZBCTG participating institution; recruiting participants; obtaining informed consent; and collecting data.
+The person responsible for overseeing all aspects of a specific clinical trial at a BCT participating institution.
+Duties include recruiting participants, obtaining informed consent from participants, ensuring the trial protocol is adhered to, maintaining oversight of GCP at the site.

 PROGESTERONE RECEPTOR (PR)